FormidableLabs/victory/DESIGNME.md

 dependency tree to Twitter's new build system, `pants`, which assumes all code in a single repo and takes slices across to assemble finished packages.

+I briefly looked in to doing something like this with JavaScript.
+For instance: could we make a build tool for `victory` that constructs the AST of your code, finds the parts of `victory` you're using, and prunes the rest from your build?
+My research indicates: augh augh augh my eyes.
+You may know something I don't.

 Point is: what do y'all have in mind?

 #### Question Three: Data and Audience